friends-of-ce/merchant-api-client-php/docs/Api/CancellationApi.md

 cancellationCreate($merchantCancellationRequest): \FriendsOfCE\Merchant\ApiClient\Model\ApiResponse
 ```

-Create Cancellation.
+Creates a cancelation

-Mark (part of) an order as cancelled.
+Marks an order as fully or partially canceled based on order line and quantity input.

 ### Example